abel1502/mipt-kp-master/NOTES.md

 - Write a rough summary of technologies in the articles, rough language is alright.
 Around 1.5 - 2 weeks deadline (until 05.04.2025).
 - Make a typst project in this repo.
 Move todo list there as well?

+- First, benchmark chunking.
+Compare Rabin and different hashes (pick the hardware-boosted ones for my pc, in particular).
+Deadline is approx. 17.04!
+- Next, prototype a solution with convergent encryption.
+Don't need proof-of-ownership, as we effectively only have 1 client.